 - to let God be the judge of others but still stand up for what’s right

 - that we can share the grace God has shown us by being gracious with our friends

-Sign up for my Newsletter to get your Free Memory Verse Cards and start a “Bible Verse Challenge”!
+Sign up for my Newsletter and Stay Connected at the end of this post to get your Free Memory Verse Cards and start a “Bible Verse Challenge”!
 Try out some of our favorite memory verse games in the Bible Verses for Kids Series‘ first post.
 And then use the Free Reward Chart to celebrate your child’s progress and success.
 Hang it on the fridge and keep track of each verse they learn with a stamp or sticker.
 When their challenge is complete, celebrate their learning about forgiveness with a surprise treat.

 10 Memory Verses for Kids that Teach Forgiveness